 Ahrefs is an exceptional tool for SEO and keyword research.
 Brands can use it to see the ranking of competitor sites, find information on how much organic traffic the site receives, and identify the content that performs well.
 Other features include allowing brands to see any content gaps, track specific keyword performance, and access keyword information on sites like Amazon, Baidu, and YouTube.
 This tool aligns with SEO competitive intelligence, as it helps to determine which keywords your competitors use that you don’t, with the goal of finding ones you could rank for with relative ease.

 Blueprint for Success: Stages in Designing Your B2B SaaS Competitive Analysis

 Identify your competitors

 Brands should ideally have a list of all their competitors.
-Start with the top five direct competing brands.
+Start with the top five direct competing brands in the B2B SaaS market.
 It is also good to note indirect competitors and upcoming brands.
-While unlikely to compete for customers, indirect competitors are important players within the brand’s industry.
+While unlikely to compete for customers directly, indirect competitors are important players within the brand’s industry.
 This type of competition can provide inspirational marketing strategies that can be used in the brand’s tactics.

 Know the areas of interest to track a competitor’s digital movement

 Once competitors are identified, analysis should come next.
-Brands should ideally choose specific areas to focus on since there will be so much data available online.
+Brands should ideally choose specific areas to focus on since there will be so much data available online, especially in the fast-paced SaaS marketing landscape.
 If brands narrow down the information that they have to what is useful for their strategy, the data will then most likely align with current tactics.

-Gathering data is the most exhaustive part of any competitive intelligence development programme.
-Take the time to review the competition’s online presence, its products, teams, social media, website, content and everything in between.
+Gathering data is the most exhaustive part of any competitive intelligence development program.
+Take the time to review the competition’s online presence, its products, teams, social media, website, content, and everything in between.